elishateng/elishateng.github.io/_posts/blog/2025-10-21-english_900_sentences_1.md

 18. One of my cousins is crazy about travelling and she has been to dozens of countries over the past 10 years.
 19. If this park were closer to my apartment, I guess I would go there more often.
 20. Fair-weather friends are definitely the kind of friends we don't want.<br>
 21. Smartphones have blurred the lines between work and home lives and we often communicate with our colleagues and bosses after work now.
+22. It's okay if teenagers play video games in moderation.
+All work and no play makes Jack a dull boy.
+23. It's obvious that being multilingual gives people an advantage in the workplace.
+24. Word-of-mouth advertising is the most effective form of advertising.
+25. Looking at old photos brings back memories.
+26. I went to the biggest theatre in town for a fascinating play last weekend.
+27. The bus is the cheapest way to get around even though it's overcrowded most of the time.
+28. Success comes in various forms.
+It could be having a high social status, earning a seven-figure salary or simply feeling happy every day.
+29. It's best to get away from it all and go on an excursion on the weekend.
+30. Spending money on experience, especially with other people, is what makes us truly happy.